 I don’t know about you, but a quick and easy pasta recipe is my go-to for a simple dinner when I am in need of comfort food.
 I hugely admire the Italian’s food philosophy and the way they create beautiful dishes that celebrate the natural flavours in humble ingredients.
 This Gnocchi alla Norma recipe is the perfect example; it isn't fancy or fussy, it is just good home-cooking designed to nourish your soul after a busy day.

 I know lots of people are haunted by memories of stodgy, dare I say it ‘slimy’, gnocchi that has been overcooked - but please don’t let that put you off!
 Nowadays the gnocchi you can buy in the shops is very good - just make sure you boil it in salted water and drain it as soon as it has risen to the top to prevent it from overcooking.
 If you really aren’t a fan, you could use any other pasta you wish.
-I would urge you to give it a try with gnocchi just once as it soaks up all the flavours of the wonderful tomato sauce and might just convert you…
+But give it a try with gnocchi just once, as it soaks up all the flavours of the wonderful tomato sauce and might just convert you…

 Why you'll love this Gnocchi Alla Norma